andreeapanait99/Pixel-Breakout/README.md

 The player chooses one of the 5 available levels.
 In order to win, the player has to finish the aforementioned chosen level without losing all 3 lives.
 If the player loses one of the lives, the game continues on from where it was left.

 ### Play all levels mode
 The player has to finish all 5 levels in order to win.
 If the player loses one of the lives, the game restarts from level 1.
+In case of a loss, at the end of the game the LCD will display the maximum level the player has reached.

 ## Video